What Is Alcohol Abuse Therapy?

 Rehabilitation Programs

 Rehabilitation centers provide a wide range of treatment options based on the severity of alcohol dependence.
-Inpatient rehabilitation is remaining in a treatment facility for a set period, typically 30 to 90 days, in a structured environment with ongoing medical and psychological support, which is ideal for severe addiction or co-occurring mental health conditions.
+Inpatient rehabilitation process requires remaining in a treatment facility for a set period, typically 30 to 90 days, in a structured environment with ongoing medical and psychological support, which is ideal for severe addiction or co-occurring mental health conditions.
 Outpatient rehabilitation allows patients to attend therapy sessions while still living at home and going about their daily lives, which is suitable for those with minor addictions or who require ongoing support after inpatient treatment.

 Holistic Therapies